pressoholics/SrcSetPlugin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-TrueNorth SrcSet Wordpress Plugin allows you to change the dimensions of images based on browser size by automatically adding the srcset attribute.
+TrueNorth SrcSet for Wordpress Plugin allows you to change the dimensions of images based on browser size by automatically adding the srcset attribute.

 == Description ==
-TrueNorth SrcSet Wordpress Plugin allows you to change the dimensions of images based on the current width of the users browser.
+TrueNorth SrcSet for Wordpress Plugin allows you to change the dimensions of images based on the current width of the users browser.
 When you assign a SrcSet group to an image size within Wordpress (e.g. medium or large).
 Any image within a post or page using that image size will have the SrcSet group's attribute applied to it.

 [youtube http://www.youtube.com/watch?v=2JTaunYbt1M]